fabiolauria/RiboAbacus/Readme.txt

 ********* Compile and execute RiboAbacus *********

-Using a Linux command-line interface: open a command shell window and type the following line to obtain the executable file
+Using a Linux command-line interface: open a command shell window and type the following line to generate the executable file (that will be placed in the same folder of RiboAbacus.c)

 > gcc -o RiboAbacus RiboAbacus.c -lm